Generative Spectrum Cartography: Unified Reconstruction and Active Sensing via Diffusion Models: Experiments

-\textbf{Dataset construction.} The simulated electromagnetic map dataset is generated using a collaborative model combining Spatial Loss Function (SLF) and Power Spectral Density (PSD).
-The SLF accounts for path loss, modeled as distance-dependent decay between transmitter and receiver, and log-normal shadowing, characterized by a zero-mean Gaussian distribution with spatial correlation controlled by a decorrelation distance parameter.
-The PSD is modeled as a sum of randomly scaled sinc functions, with center frequency, sidelobe width, and power intensity following predefined uniform distributions.
-The electromagnetic field distribution over a \( 50 \times 50 \, \text{m}^2 \) grid is computed as
+\textbf{Dataset construction.} Following the hybrid electromagnetic map simulator in \cite{shrestha2022deep}, the simulated electromagnetic map dataset is generated by combining a Spatial Loss Function (SLF) component and a Power Spectral Density (PSD) component.
+The SLF component captures distance-dependent path loss and log-normal shadowing, where the shadowing term follows a zero-mean Gaussian process with spatial correlation controlled by a decorrelation distance.
+The PSD component is modeled as a sum of randomly scaled sinc functions, whose center frequencies, sidelobe widths, and power amplitudes are sampled from predefined uniform distributions.
+The resulting electromagnetic field over a \(50 \times 50\) support is given by